ncphillips/makersasylum.com/sdg-school.md

     **Module 2: IMPACT** (14th July - 27th July)

-    The IMPACT module is the project maturation experience guided towards research methodology and social entrepreneurship.
+    Module 2 is guided towards research methodologies and social entrepreneurship.
+This module will enable participants to:

-    The IMPACT module answers to the following goals

-    * Innovate with a meaning-driven human-centered use and vision of technology
+    * Innovate with a meaning-driven, human-centered vision of technology
-    * Contextualize a project with the design mindset
+    * Contextualise the project or how to achieve scale?
     * Prototype with research and entrepreneurship methodologies

-    Objective of IMPACT
+    **Structure of Module 2: IMPACT**

     * Social / Scientific entrepreneurship
     * Project maturation